-With Australia’s eastern seaboard again affected by a rainy La Nina summer and another flood wave moving down the Darling River system, Australia’s livestock producers are urged to be on the lookout for the extra risks to animal health that wet weather usually brings.
+With Australia’s eastern seaboard again affected by rainy weather, Australia’s livestock producers are urged to be on the lookout for the extra risks to animal health that wet weather usually brings.

 Water flows often bring with them weed seeds.
 Some weeds can seriously affect the health and welfare of livestock and others will take over and reduce the nutritional value of grazing land for your stock.
 Landholders should be especially mindful of weeds arriving from upstream districts in floodwaters, including rarely seen toxic plant seeds that result in new infestations.
 If you notice any unusual weeds or behavioural changes in livestock, seek advice urgently.